Key takeaways

 Medicare enrollment in California

-Nationwide, more than 65 million people are covered by Medicare — and more than 10% of them are in California.
-As of late 2022, more than 6.6 million California residents had Medicare coverage.
-But that’s only about 17% of the state’s 39 million people, versus more than 19% of the United States population that is enrolled in Medicare.
+Nationwide, more than 67 million people are covered by Medicare6— and more than 10% of them are in California.1 As of June 2024, more than 6.8 million California residents had Medicare coverage.1 But that’s only about 16% of the state’s 39 million people, versus more about 19.5% of the United States population that is enrolled in Medicare.7

 For most Americans, Medicare coverage enrollment goes along with turning 65.
 But Medicare eligibility is also triggered when a person has been receiving disability benefits for 24 months (people with ALS or end-stage renal disease do not have to wait 24 months for their Medicare enrollment).
-Nationwide, 12% of all Medicare beneficiaries are eligible due to disability.
-It’s lower in California, though, with under 9% of Medicare beneficiaries enrolled due to a disability.
+Nationwide, almost 11% of all Medicare beneficiaries are eligible due to disability.6 It’s lower in California, though, with under 8% of Medicare beneficiaries enrolled due to a disability.1

 Medicare’s annual election period (October 15 to December 7 each year) allows Medicare beneficiaries the opportunity to switch between Medicare Advantage and Original Medicare and/or add or drop a Medicare Part D prescription plan.
 Medicare Advantage enrollees also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.